“It is better to be roughly right than precisely wrong.”— Alan Greenspan

 Every physical quantity, such as the gravity constant1 $$\mathrm{G} \approx 6.674\;08(31) \cdot 10^{-11} \;\mathrm{m^{3}\;kg^{-1}\;s^{-2}}$$

 should be correctly rounded, state the uncertainty, and specify the SI units using exponents.
 Use small spaces to separate digits and units.
-Use a decimal point . and not a comma.
-If we want to discuss and express uncertainty, we need to know two properties of a given value:
+Use a decimal point .

-e.g. $\underline{1.2}$/$0.0\underline{20}$ have both 2 significant figures.
+- Significant Figures: All digits without leading zeros, e.g. $\underline{1.2}$/$0.0\underline{20}$ have both 2 significant figures.

-e.g. $1.\underline{2}$/$0.\underline{020}$ have 1 and 3 decimal places respectively.
+- Decimal Places: All digits after the decimal point, e.g. $1.\underline{2}$/$0.\underline{020}$ have 1 and 3 decimal places respectively.

 Measurements